MathildeJ/Fantasy_Bakes/README.md

 ### Remove the UI

 Finally, we wanted to completly strip everything down to co-browsing.
 Indeed, we realised that, by default, Surfly provides more tools and features than we need.
 In fact, we are only interested in the co-browsing functionality and, ideally, we wish for Surfly to be completly invisible on our website.

-Fortunately, there is an option which remove the Surfly user interface (UI) and therefore allow us to use our own custom elements to control the appearance and feel of the sessions:
+Fortunately, there is an option which removes the Surfly user interface (UI) and therefore allows us to use our own custom elements to control the appearance and feel of the sessions:
 ```
 ui_off: true, // make Surfly invisible
 ```

 ##### Exit button

 We already have our own start button and landing page but now that we removed the UI, we can't exit a session or use the chat.
 It's up to us to choose which functionality we want to add to our website and customise the way it will look.

 In our example, we chose to create our own exit session button and add it to all the necessary pages.